DirectoryTree/Metrics/README.md

 php artisan metrics:commit
 ```

-This approach provides several benefits:

-- **Reduced database load**: Metrics are batched and committed in bulk
-- **Improved performance**: Redis operations are faster than database writes
-- **Distributed support**: Multiple application servers can write to the same Redis instance
-- **Automatic aggregation**: Duplicate metrics are automatically summed in Redis before committing
+This approach provides reduced database load since metrics can be committed in bulk at an expected interval instead of at the end of the request life-cycle.

-The Redis driver uses a hash to store pending metrics with a configurable TTL (default: 1 day).
+The Redis driver uses a hash to store pending metrics with a configurable TTL (default of 1 day).
 This ensures metrics are eventually committed even if the scheduled command fails temporarily.

 ## Usage